 How Normalizing Adjustments Impact Your Business Valuation

-By Steven Amoroso, Senior Accountant, Advisory Services
+By Steven Amoroso, CPA, CVA, Senior Associate, Advisory Services

 You may have heard the phrase, “Business valuation is a mix of art and science.”
 While there are mechanical aspects of the various valuation approaches and methodologies that must be considered, there is also a level of professional judgment present in every valuation.
 Normalizing adjustments are a key component of this “art” side of valuation.
 Valuation experts typically use a company’s financial statements and tax returns to begin their analysis.
 These statements (whether audited, reviewed, compiled, or internally prepared) include a company’s reported earnings, which may contain personal, unusual, non-recurring, or non-operating expenses (or income).